I. Research: Effects of Alcohol on Risk of Strokes and Heart Attacks.

 Stroke: Understanding the Disease.
 NY: Films Media Group, 2015.

-Taylor, L, et al. Can I Tell You about Having a Stroke?
-A Guide for Friends, Family and Professionals.
+- Taylor, L, et al. Can I Tell You about Having a Stroke?
 London: Kingsley, 2015.

-Study reported: Kim, D., et al. Alcohol Consumption.
+Kim, D., et al. Alcohol Consumption.
 Benefit versus Harm in Vascular Events and Overall Mortality.
-Stroke, 2018, 49, Suppl 1.
+Stroke, 2018, 49, Supp 1.